‘Beverly Hills’

 Bread!

 A long time ago, I tried out the BBQ Chicken Pizza from California Pizza Kitchen (CPK).
 By this time, the restaurant was in Michigan everyone had been raving about it.
-I tasted it was really disappointed.
+I tasted it and was really disappointed.
 Using BBQ sauce instead of tomato sauce disturbed me, and the onions hidden in the cheese made it even worse.
 Later on, I tried many different pizzas from CPK and was pleased.
 Yet, since moving to California, I have had very little, if any contact with CPK.
 Recently, though, I had the chance for a revisit to their Beverly Hills location and decided to once again try out their BBQ Chicken Pizza.
 But this time, I was prepared.
-Continue Reading»

 A Waste of a Meal at Greenleaf